 Tuesday Morning Women’s Bible

-We gather at 10:30 AM on Tuesday mornings in Conference Room A for a time of fellowship and Bible Study.
+We gather at 10:30 AM on Tuesday mornings in Ford Hall for a time of fellowship and Bible Study.
 We typically do 6-8 week studies so women can hop in and out of the study as needed.
 We meet until noon.
 Child care is always provided.
 Cost varies with the study but usually about $13 for a participant book.
 We often use video led studies.
 The beginning of class includes a time to review the reading or last week’s highlights.
 We have large group time for discussion and small group time where we dive into the text deeper.
 Most recently, we have used curriculum from the Promised Land series by Ray Vander Laan and several studies by Jessica Lagrone.
 This class has varied ages and stages along the Discipleship Pathway.
 All are welcome!